Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Despite official silence, there is substantial evidence of deployment:

-• The Metropolitan Police purchased IMSI catchers (Datong equipment) as early as 2011
+• The Metropolitan Police purchased IMSI catchers (Datong equipment) as early as 2011, with procurement documents showing expenditures exceeding £143,000

-• In 2015, Sky News investigations found fake cell towers in London
+• In 2015, Sky News investigations found fake cell towers in London, particularly concentrated in political and financial districts

-• The Bristol Cable published details of IMSI catcher use by Bristol's police
+• The Bristol Cable published details of IMSI catcher use by Bristol's police, revealing purchase records under "Communications Data Technology"

-• The Scottish Prison Service uses IMSI catchers to block unauthorized inmate cellphones
+• The Scottish Prison Service uses IMSI catchers to block unauthorized inmate cellphones, confirming this application officially while other agencies remain silent

 • IMSI catchers are suspected to have been used during high-profile events like Royal Weddings or state visits